-Many people have generators to light their barns or outdoor facilities, but they can also be used to power homes during blackouts, power failures, and other electrical difficulties.
+Many people have generators to light their barns or outdoor facilities, but they can also be used to power homes.
+If your home regularly encounters blackouts, power failures, and other electrical difficulties, it may be worth paying the cost of a home generator for a reliable backup option.
 However, there is some advice that you should follow to be sure you are getting the right generator and using it correctly.

 Where to Use a Generator